reruo321/Deep-Learning-Practice/001-What-is-Deep-Learning/README.md

 LeNet is the first (convolutional) neural network with backpropagation that performs image classification on handwritten zip codes.

 ### Kernel Method
 **Kernel Method** is a classification algorithm, and SVM is the most famous thing. **SVM(Support Vector Machine)** tries to make the best decision boundary in the middle of the void, so that it seperates data points into two classes, maximizing margin.
+With kernel method, it can efficiently perform a non-linear classification.

 ![001decision](https://user-images.githubusercontent.com/48712088/204344699-a420297d-747d-4284-a375-19026181bf48.jpg)

 Steps:

-1. Mapping data
+1. Mapping data into
 2.